Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

-The proof of its first claim is contained into the next corollary. \begin{corollary} A $3\Rd$ order MAE $\E_\D$ is quasi--linear if and only $\dim\D^v=2$. \end{corollary} \begin{proof} A direct consequence of Lemmas \ref{LemQLsonoMonge}, \ref{LemEd1QLMonge} and \ref{Lemma-ex-Considerazioni-Forma-Generale}. \end{proof} The remainder of statement 1 is concerned with the \virg{other component} $\MMM^\E$ of $\M^\E$, i.e., the one associated with the quadratic factor of $\Ann V\E$ (see Section \ref{subsubComponenteLineare}).
+\looseness=-1 The remainder of statement 1 is concerned with the ``other component'' $\MMM^\E$ of $\M^\E$, i.e., the one associated with the quadratic factor of $\Ann V\E$ (see Section \ref{subsubComponenteLineare}).
 Recall that $\MMM^\E$ might be empty, in which case there is nothing to prove.
-At the far end, there is the case when $\MMM^\E$ is, in its turn, decomposable, i.e., it consists of two linear sheets, which is dealt with by Lemma \ref{LemmaCalcolosoByGiovanni} below. \begin{lemma} Let $\E=\{F=0\}$ be a $3\Rd$ order quasi--linear PDE such that $\Smbl F$ is completely decomposable, i.e.,
+At the far end, there is the case when $\MMM^\E$ is, in its turn, decomposable, i.e., it consists of two linear sheets, which is dealt with by Lemma \ref{LemmaCalcolosoByGiovanni} below.